 The second floor is all about infrastructure – transport, utilities etc. Lots of information and interactive games, especially around sustainable development.
 There is also a section about the nature (including hiking trails) and you can take pictures in a photo booth, which features different scenic Hong Kong backgrounds.

 The first floor is all about the living environment, protecting our heritage and plans for Hong Kong in the next century.
-There is an area for kids to build towers and other building structures – shame that Lina is too small for this, so we’ll have to come back in a few months’ time.
+There is an area for kids to build towers and other building structures – and that’s the area my kids love best!

 3 Edinburgh Place, Central (if you take the MTR use Central Station Exit K and cross Chater Road, following the subway to Edinburg Place)